synpulse8de/px-cli/README.md

-# 🚀 Pulse8 Core CLI
+# 🚀 PulseX Core CLI

-> This is the Command Line Interface to easy develop with the Pulse8 Core Templates and Environments
+> This is the Command Line Interface to easy develop with the PulseX Core Templates and Environments

 ## [Installation](/docs/installation.md)